ivanjureta/new-concept-networks/book/ilang_book_draft_in_progress.md

 Notice, in the second table, that coverage is high for all but two terms in the Glossary.
 This suggests that the Glossary requires a careful reading throughout, as all definitions seem to be well connected.

+### 20.4 Definition Tree Similarity
+How different are any two terms?
+There are different ways to do this.
+One is to compare their definientia, and increase similarity for every shared term.
+Another, which relies on the internal dependency network, is to count the successors they share in the network, and increase similarity with each shared successor.
+But that ignores the structure of the definition tree, and any similarity or difference there, even when successors are shared.

+The first approach is overly simplistic, so let's use the second one first.
+A similarity score for any pair of terms, in a dependency network, is the sum of the terms shared across their dependency trees.

 ### 20.4 External Dependency Networks